MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-pie-chart-to-your-report-report-builder.md

 By default in pie charts, the first value in the dataset starts at 90 degrees from the top of the pie.
 You see that in the pie chart in the previous sections.

-In this section, we'll make the first value start at the top.
+In this section, you make the first value start at the top.

 1. Switch to report design view.